heavyai/heavydb/docs/source/components/logger.rst

                                           log files are started.

-The class ``logger::LogOptions`` manages the above values, and integrates into the `Boost.Program_options`_ classes used by the OmniSciDB to process program options, from both the command line and/or a config file.
+The class ``logger::LogOptions`` manages the above values, and integrates into the `Boost.Program_options`_ classes used by the HeavyDB to process program options, from both the command line and/or a config file.

 .. _Boost.Program_options: https://www.boost.org/doc/html/program_options.html